toastal/toastal/README.rst

    -- Matt Lee, https://www.linuxjournal.com/content/opinion-github-vs-gitlab

 • Git should be decentralized, not requiring a specific platform.
 While there are some enhancements to the process, there should not be a barrier beyond email if a user does not wish to share data with GitHub (alternatively, decentralized authentication).
-Due to this, many projects are stuck on GitHub through vendor lock-in.
+Due to this, many projects are stuck on GitHub thru vendor lock-in.
 As a user, I *must* fork your project on GitHub to submit a merge request & I *must* have an account to raise or comment on issues.
 Worse is some communities, like Elm & Nix have tied their user identity in the community to this closed system.
 • GitHub is trying to make code unnecessarily ‘social’ which doesn’t need to exist.
 We don’t need targeted advertising for other projects or anxiety about how colorful status progress bars are.
-Plug: I have created a `uBlock Origin list <https://git.sr.ht/~toastal/github-less-social>`_ to help declutter your page.
+Plug: I have created a `uBlock Origin list <https://git.sr.ht/~toastal/github-less-social>`_ to help declutter your MS GitHub experience while forced to be here.
 • GitHub is owned by Microsoft—the same company that used `embrace, extend, extinguish (EEE) <https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish>`_ in the past to ruin software as a whole.
 Microsoft is trying to further monopolize with Azure, Codespaces, Visual Studio (regular & Code), npm, Sponsors, & trying to steal mindshare from free software with Windows Subsystem Linux (WSL) & your org with Teams.
 Over time, they have been pushing for tighter & tighter integrations, & we can assume eventually they will see no need to afford any interop & more proprietary extensions will be added.
 This is what happens under capitalism and publicly traded companies are legally obligated to make profits for the shareholders & have no allegience to helping the users if it does not help profit.
 • GitHub is closed source.
 While Git is open & many of the projects on GitHub are, GitHub is not.
 If you have a problem, you can’t just send up a fix nor can you fork & self-host the project.
 Putting your business’s data on it assures no protections.
 • The API of GitHub is `not very stable <https://github.com/MichaelMure/git-bug/issues/749#issuecomment-1072991272>`_.
 So while you can tool your way around simple things like email, it is not as simple with GitHub.